The Quatermass Xperiment: Plot

-Inspector Lomax initiates a manhunt for Carroon, who goes to a nearby chemist's shop and kills the chemist, using his swollen, crusty, cactus-thorn-riddled hand and arm as a cudgel and leaving a twisted, empty man-husk to be found by the police.
+Inspector Lomax initiates a manhunt for Carroon, who goes to a nearby pharmacy and kills its chemist, using his cactus-thorn-riddled hand and arm as a cudgel and leaving a twisted, empty man-husk to be found by the police.
 Quatermass theorizes that Carroon has taken select chemicals to "speed up a change going on inside of him".
-After hiding on a river barge, Carroon encounters a little girl, leaving her unharmed through sheer force of will.
-That night he is in the zoo, barely visible amongst some shadowed bushes, now with far less of his human form remaining.
+After hiding on a river barge, Carroon encounters a little girl, but leaves her unharmed.
+That night, he hides in the zoo, now with less of his human form remaining.
 In the morning, scattered animal carcasses are found, their life forces having been absorbed, with a slime trail leading away from the zoo.
-Among the bushes, Quatermass and Briscoe also find a small but living remnant of Carroon, and take it back to their laboratory.
-Following an examination, Quatermass concludes that some kind of predatory alien life has completely taken over and will eventually release reproduction spores, endangering the entire planet.
+Among the bushes, Quatermass and Briscoe find a small but living remnant of Carroon and take it back to their laboratory.
+Following an examination, Quatermass concludes that some kind of predatory alien life has taken over and will release reproduction spores, endangering the planet.

 The remnant, having now grown much larger, breaks out of its glass cage, but dies of starvation on the floor.
-On a police tip from a vagrant, Lomax and his men track the Carroon mutation to Westminster Abbey, where it has crawled high up on a metalwork scaffolding.
-It is now a gigantic shapeless mass of combined animal and plant tissue with eyes, distended nodules, and tentacle-like fronds filled with spores.
-Quatermass arrives and orders London's electrical power centres be combined and the generated power quickly diverted to the Abbey.
+On a police tip from a vagrant, Lomax and his men track the Carroon mutation to Westminster Abbey, where it crawled high up on a metalwork scaffolding.
+It is now a gigantic mass of combined animal and plant tissue with eyes, distended nodules, and tentacle-like fronds filled with spores.
+Quatermass orders London's electrical power centres be combined and the generated power diverted to the Abbey.
 Heavy duty electrical cable is run and attached to the bottom of the metal scaffolding.
-The alien creature is cremated by electrocution before it can release its spores.
+The creature is incinerated in the electrocution before it can release its spores.

-The threat eliminated, Quatermass quickly walks out of the Abbey, preoccupied by his thoughts.
-He ignores all who ask questions.
-Marsh, his assistant, approaches and asks "What are you going to do?"
-Never breaking stride, Quatermass offhandedly replies, "I'm going to start again".
-He leaves Marsh behind, walking off into the dark, and sometime later a second manned rocketship roars into outer space.
+The threat eliminated, Quatermass walks out of the Abbey, ignoring all who ask questions.
+Marsh eventually approaches and asks "What are you going to do?"
+Quatermass replies, "I'm going to start again."
+He leaves Marsh behind, walking off into the dark.
+Later, a second rocketship roars into outer space.